 “Alt Season” is the part of the overarching cryptocurrency market cycle where many altcoins “moon” (go up quickly in price) against the dollar and Bitcoin at once (for example, late December 2017 – early January 2018).

-When alt season occurs altcoins tend to out preform Bitcoin and the Dollar.
+When alt season occurs altcoins tend to outperform Bitcoin and the Dollar.
 If you are looking for early signs of alt season, look to the price action of the top alts Ripple and Ether (subject to change). you can also generally look for a divergence in the market cap of Bitcoin and alts, and you can also look at BTC market dominance trends.
-Check out the image below for one way of detecting and better understanding altseason.
+Check out the image below for one way of detecting and better understanding all season.

 In the chart below, you can see that during alt season not only is the total cap of crypto going up, but altcoin growth is generally outpacing Bitcoin.
 On the other end of this, we have what one might call “salt season.”
 This is when not only is the whole market going down, but alts are going down faster than BTC.